 To help make your transition to college life as smooth as possible, Move-In information will be posted here throughout the summer.
 Don’t forget to check your CatMail email frequently so you don’t miss important emails.

-Move-In Dates & Times
+Move-In & COVID-19 Testing

 WHAT HAPPENS WHEN I GET TO CAMPUS?